RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Today_Reddit_Comment.md

 the_ouskull 2010-07-03

 "Because we live in a country that stopped shaming people for being bullies, creating a culture in which nobody has to ever consider the validity of an opinion they don't hold."

+&nbsp;

+Proof-Let649 2021-06-12

+"Well according to my co-worker Jim, he’s the most honest and transparent president in U.S. history.
+But seeing as Jim is an inbred moron who believes everything newsmax tells him, I may have to disagree."